tp323/Scripts/README.md

-# Photography-scripts
+# Scripts
-A collection of scripts made to facilitate the edition and handling of my photographies
+A collection of scripts